 I knew I wanted to make an ‘assortment’ of chocolate truffles to satisfy the assorted taste buds of my family.
 I’m all about the fruit + chocolate combination, while Terry ♥s anything with coffee in it, and normally picky Rob is an equal opportunity devour-er of all varieties chocolate.
 So, I decided to make Chambord Raspberry Truffles, Espresso Kahlua Truffles, and Orange Triple Sec Truffles.

 For your convenience, this post contains affiliate links to products I use, love and highly recommend.
 If you purchase any product through this site, I may be compensated, but you do not pay one penny more.
 You can see my full disclosure policy here.

-And, as fate may have it while pondering my chocolate truffles making I happened upon a big sale at Williams-Sonoma and found these cute paper liners on sale.
+And, as fate may have it while pondering how to make chocolate truffles, I happened upon a big sale at Williams-Sonoma and found these cute paper liners on sale.
 They worked perfectly to differentiate between the different flavors.
 Amazon has some great options as well…check them out here.

 I made one recipe of a basic chocolate truffles mixture, divided the mixture between 3 bowls and then added the flavorings and liqueurs to each bowl.
 I have written out the directions for my flavors below, but feel free to experiment with your own flavorings.
 My Lemon Equivalents Chart was so very handy when figuring out how many tablespoons in a cup or teaspoons in a tablespoon.

 After letting the chocolate truffle mixture firm up, I used my small OXO cookie scoop to make well-formed chocolate truffles.
 This process would be much harder without a scoop like this.